History of bras: The corset

 Support of the bosom by a pair of bodies (brassière).
 1900.

 Bodies

 The inventor of the corset is unclear, but it appeared around the turn of the 16th century CE.
 During this period, the lifted, separated "apple breasts" look of the Middle Ages, began to go out of fashion and was replaced with the look of a compressed bust.
 The corset was originally called a paire de corps or "a pair of bodies" in English because they came in two pieces.
 It gave the chest and torso a smooth, conical shape that worked with the farthingale to create the illusion of a tiny waist.

-In the mid-17th century, pair of bodies began to be called "stays" and were usually boned with baleen instead of reeds.
+In the mid-17th century, pairs of bodies began to be called "stays" and were usually boned with baleen instead of reeds.
 Some of these bodies were made in one piece but retained the same general shape and did not feature cups like a bra.
 This style remained unchanged until the end of the 18th century.